4 Ways to Repurpose Your Own Content

 For each article, you can create:

 LinkedIn posts will depend on your style.
-You might be able to squeeze more out of your articles, depending on if you typically write long or short posts (or both!).
+You might be able to squeeze more out of your articles, depending on whether you typically write long or short posts (or both!).

-Tweets are low-hanging fruit.
-You should create at least one tweet per H2, and might be able to pull lines directly from your article.
+Threads posts (or tweets for Twitter)are low-hanging fruit.
+You should create at least one post per H2, and you might be able to pull lines directly from your article.

-Twitter threads are often the bane of creators because they require more effort, with no guarantee that they’ll resonate.
-But your article is structured perfectly for a tweet: the main idea from each H2 becomes a new tweet in your thread.
-Write a killer hook and you’re good to go.
+Longer threads are often the bane of creators because they require more effort, with no guarantee that they’ll resonate.
+But your article is structured perfectly for a multi-part thread: the main idea from each H2 becomes a new part in your thread.
+Write a killer hook, and you’re good to go.

 Any longform article format will work: Medium, Substack, a blog, etc. Heck, I’ve even repurposed client work in this way, taking the ideas and turning them into my own social posts (with a lot of editing so they don’t resemble the client’s deliverable).